.

 Founded in the mid-1600s, Huntington is rich with history and its picturesque scenery has served as a backdrop for several movies and television shows.
 There are also several outdoor attractions in the area, as well as plenty of spots to enjoy dining, shopping and entertainment (Huntington just so happens to be home to the largest downtown area in Long Island).

-Local's Corner: Huntington, NY Best Kept Secrets
+Local's Corner: Huntington Best Kept Secrets

 Most Discovery Map franchise owners live and work in their map territories.
 Why does that matter?
 They’re experts in all things local!